Treaty of Lisbon: Opt-outs

-United Kingdom opt-out for justice and home affairs
+Opt-outs for justice and home affairs

 Under the former third pillar, the Council of Ministers could adopt measures relating to justice and home affairs.
 These laws did not come within the body of European Community law, and had only the optional jurisdiction of the European Court of Justice.
-The commission could not bring enforcement action against any member state for failing to implement or for failing to correctly implement third pillar measures.
+The Commission could not bring enforcement action against any member state for failing to implement or for failing to correctly implement third pillar measures.

 The UK and Ireland had a flexible opt-out from justice and home affairs measures and could choose to participate in them on a case-by-case basis.

-Under the Treaty of Lisbon, the limitations on the powers of the Court of Justice and the commission would be lifted after a transitional period of five years which expired on 30 November 2014.
+Under the Treaty of Lisbon, the limitations on the powers of the Court of Justice and the Commission would be lifted after a transitional period of five years which expired on 30 November 2014.

-In order to avoid submitting to the jurisdiction of the Court of Justice and to enforcement actions by the commission, the UK negotiated an opt-out which allowed them the option of a block withdrawal from all third pillar measures they had previously chosen to participate in.
+In order to avoid submitting to the jurisdiction of the Court of Justice and to enforcement actions by the Commission, the UK negotiated an opt-out which allowed them the option of a block withdrawal from all third pillar measures they had previously chosen to participate in.

 In October 2012 the UK government announced that it intended to exercise this opt-out and then selectively opt back into certain measures.

 The use of this opt-out by the UK did not affect the UK's flexible opt-out from justice and home affairs measures, or Ireland's identical opt-out.